tvarovski/MutationLoadAssess/README.md

 ### Plotting The Data

 The resulting datasets are then combined into one table with additional column containing the sample information.
 Such table can be used for making the final figure (stacked 100% percent bar chart) in MS Excel.

-### Putting Everything Together.
-To make make all of the filtering I am using a [PySpark](https://spark.apache.org/docs/latest/api/python/index.html) library for python.
-The code is available in the repository-attached [Jupyter Notebook file](https://github.com/Intro-Sci-Comp-UIowa/biol-4386-course-project-tvarovski/blob/main/code/data_parser.ipynb).

 ---
 ## Results